stevenyuan1999/genesis1/content/posts/honey-and-cares.md

 We taste the sweetness from the honeycomb, directly from the source that always drips.

 We eat the good part and trust in Him who knows us best.

+### **14** Know that wisdom is such for your soul; If you find it , then there will be a latter end, And your hope will not be cut off.

 The next verse is the most impressive to me.